xBLACKICEx/rustowl/README.md

 - 🟦 blue: immutable borrowing
 - 🟪 purple: mutable borrowing
 - 🟧 orange: value moved / function call
-- 🟥 red: lifetime error - diff of lifetime between actual and expected
+- 🟥 red: lifetime error
+    - diff of lifetime between actual and expected, or
+    - invalid overlapped lifetime of mutable and shared (immutable) references

 Currently, we offer VSCode extension, Neovim plugin and Emacs package.
 For these editors, move the text cursor over the variable or function call you want to inspect and wait for 2 seconds to visualize the information.